House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 What Is a Permit?

 A permit serves as an official written approval from the city or state.
-The #1 goal of any permit in the United States is to make sure that the new carport (or whatever else you’re planning to build) will be 100% safe both to you and your closest neighbors.
-In other words, whenever a new construction raises health and safety issues in the eyes of the law, a permit is required.
+The #1 goal of any permit in the United States is to ensure that the new carport (or whatever else you’re planning to build) will be 100% safe for you and your closest neighbors.
+In other words, a permit is required whenever a new construction raises health and safety issues in the eyes of the law.

-How do you get one, though?
-In the US, permits need to be officially requested from the city or state.
-That, in turn, will give the authorities a chance to thoroughly examine the construction site, the carport, and—if they like what they see—give their “blessing”.
-New constructions/buildings need to be up to code, and that’s exactly what these inspections ensure.
+How do you get one?
+In the US, permits must be officially requested from the city or state.
+That, in turn, will give the authorities a chance to examine the construction site and carport thoroughly.
+New buildings need to be up to code, and that’s precisely what these inspections ensure.

 Building Codes Explained

 In simple terms, building codes are a set of regulations and laws.
-Proper repair techniques, demolition procedures, fire safety, and design protocols—these are just some examples of building codes.
-For the most part, these codes are universal across the States.
-However, you need to always keep the terrain, environmental factors, and local laws in mind.
+Proper repair techniques, demolition procedures, fire safety, and design protocols are just some examples of building codes.
+For the most part, the codes are universal across the States.
+However, you must always consider the terrain, environmental factors, and local laws.

-For example, if you live in an area that is prone to a natural disaster (fires, floods, or, say, storms), that will be reflected in the permit.
-High building density and loose soil also play a role in this.
+For example, if you live in an area prone to a natural disaster (fires, floods, or storms), it will be reflected in the permit.
+High building density and loose soil also play a role.
 Building codes are written and verified by the city and legislatures, often with the help of construction professionals.
-The violation of these regulations will result in severe consequences, including harsh financial penalties or worse.
+Violating these regulations will result in severe consequences, including harsh financial penalties or worse.

 When Can I Build Without a Permit?

-As mentioned, there are no set laws when it comes to building permits for carports.
-With that said, many states stick to +/- the same rules.
+As mentioned, there are no set laws regarding building permits for carports.
+However, many states stick to the same rules.
 So, even though you should never start building a carport before checking with the local inspector’s office, here’s a list of regulations that apply to some US states and cities.
 If the carport is built in compliance with these rules, chances are, no permit will be required:

 While this list isn’t, in any way, a call to build a carport without consulting with the city first, it will still give you an estimate of what to expect.
-Plus, you can use this information to figure out how much a carport of this size and structure might cost once the government green-lights the project.
+Plus, you can use this information to determine how much a carport of this size might cost once the government green-lights the project.

 Different States, Different Rules

-If you’re building a carport that is attached directly to your house, you will, most certainly, need a permit to build it legally.
-However, sometimes, carports are classified as temporary, standalone buildings (in contrast to garages that are often reviewed as a building extension).
+If you’re building a carport attached to your house, you need a permit to build it legally.
+However, sometimes, carports are classified as temporary, standalone buildings.
 Yes, we’re talking about the simplified, tent-like carports.
-If you’re lucky, the local laws won’t require any permits for a carport.
+If you’re lucky, the local laws won’t require permits for a carport.

-Unfortunately, in certain states, a permit is mandatory not only for building but also for repairing or even enclosing a carport.
+Unfortunately, a permit is mandatory in some states for building, repairing, or even enclosing a carport.
 And what about portable carports, you might ask?
 Again, this depends on the state/city.
 For example, many cities in Hawaii, Alabama, Colorado, Michigan, Wyoming, Texas, South Dakota, and North Dakota do NOT require a permit for mobile carports.
 For the rest of the county, a building permit will be necessary.

 You can’t play the guessing game when it comes to building permits.
 Some states treat portable, temporary, and free-standing carports the same; others have specific laws for each.
 So, with that in mind, let’s go ahead and see how you can legally obtain a permit in the States.